-Through further research (we were now, very intrigued), we discovered that zucchini flowers or blossoms are enjoyed in many different ways.
+Through further research (we were very intrigued), we discovered that zucchini flowers or blossoms are enjoyed in many different ways.
 They are sometimes served uncooked in salads, stuffed with cheese and deep-fried, or even grilled.
 All of these ways sound lovely, but our parents have always only served them one way…stuffed with herbs and rice, making them a wonderful vegan meal.
-Because the blossoms are not readily available year round, these stuffed flowers are our parents’ limited edition version of yemista.
+Since the blossoms are not readily available year round, these stuffed flowers are our parents’ limited edition version of yemista.

 If you don’t grow your own zucchini, you can try finding zucchini flowers at a farmers market or speciality grocer.
-Because you may not know when they were picked, it is best to plan to use them the day they are bought.
+Because you may not know when they were picked, it is best to use them the day they are bought.

 This recipe calls for long grain rice.
 As we mentioned in our post for rice with vegetables, it is a good idea to soak your uncooked rice for a few hours (or even overnight) before cooking it.
 Otherwise, you can rinse your rice thoroughly before adding it to the pot.